rskupnik/rskupnik.github.io/_posts/2017-07-11-basic-spring-webapp-java-kotlin-scala.md

 `CustomerController` is *constructor-injected*, while `PetController` is *field-injected* to provide an example for both - the same is done with the Kotlin and Scala versions.

-Again, Java verbosity creeps in, although much of it comes from *robust annotations*.
+Again, Java verbosity creeps in, although ~~much of it comes from *robust annotations*~~ (using `@Get/PostMapping` instead of `@RequestMapping` reduces annotation size).
 Note that Java 8 comes to the rescue, as the `getAllCustomersFormatted()` function would've been much more bloated in Java 7 due to the lack of lambda functions.

 ## Kotlin